How to get the most out of the customer reviews with an Airtable system

 If you need more options, you can always add new columns and customize them however you want.
 This is how you do it.

 You can also modify every existing field and create a base that suits your needs.
-To do that, click the small arrow next to a column name and you will get a dropdown menu with an option to customize field type.
+To do that, click the small arrow next to a column name and you will get a dropdown menu with an option to customize the field type.

-To find more technical details about editing fields visit the official support page of Airtable where everything is well explained.
+To find more technical details about editing fields, visit the official support page of Airtable, where everything is well explained.

 You can find it by clicking here

-How to group fields in the Customer care database?
+How to group fields in the Customer Care database?

-We finished setting up the technical stuff about the base, now let’s get to the part that will teach you how to get the most out of the customer reviews
+We finished setting up the technical stuff about the base.
+Now, let’s get to the part that will teach you how to get the most out of the customer reviews

 This filter will list out all reviews that were marked with a possible issue marking.
-That will allow you to go through all of those reviews and to notice if there are things that repeat often.
+That will allow you to go through all of those reviews and notice if there are things that repeat often.